Ovarian Cysts

 - Functional cyst: The most common type, typically asymptomatic and often resolves without intervention within 6 to 8 weeks.

 - Teratoma: A cyst or benign tumour containing diverse issues like skin and hair.
-Teratomas may be present from birth and, in rare cases, can become cancerous.
+Teratomas may be present from birth.

 - Cystadenoma: A benign tumour forming on the outer surface of the ovary, potentially growing significantly despite its benign nature.